 When you’re presenting KPIs, do not start by opening your PPT.
 Instead, ask yourself: “What message do I want the audience to take away from my presentation on KPI?”
 The answer has to fit into a concise sentence that covers your objective, metrics, results, and $ impact.

 2. Expand to the full story

 Here, you provide a brief overview of the campaign, show the most impactful results, and state how those created a sales boost.

 Once you’ve written a story, read it out loud several times.
 If it doesn’t make sense or sound like your voice – change it.
 Read it to a colleague or friend, get their feedback, and change it again.

 4. Add Visual Aids

-Once you’re satisfied with the full story, it’s time to open your slide program and send content to a custom presentation designer you’ve hired.
+Once you’re satisfied with the story, it’s time to open your slide design program or send content to a custom presentation designer you’ve hired.

-Now, let me ask you the same question from the article beginning – what do you as a presenter want the audience to look at?
-If you get this one wrong, read the article again.
-If you get this one right, you know now how to be clear, succinct, and powerful with your numbers.
+Now, let me ask the same question from the beginning of the article: “What do you, as a presenter, want the audience to look at?”
+If you get this one wrong, read this article again or outsource the task to a professional presentation design service.
+If you get this one right, you now know how to make KPI presentation and can present all data the best way.